Wet and dry internal friction can be measured with the Jarzynski equality: Dry internal friction

 In Fig.~\ref{fig:vel_linear}, the average dissipated work (scaled by the thermal energy $k_BT$) calculated for a variety of molecular and control parameters is plotted against the magnitude of the dimensionless pulling velocity, $v^*$.
-It is seen that the average dissipated work varies linearly over the entire range of the pulling velocity, $v^*=0.001-0.1$, except for the dataset with the highest value of the internal friction parameter, which deviates from linearity at higher pulling velocities.
+It is seen that the average dissipated work varies linearly over the entire range of the pulling velocity, $v^*=0.001-0.1$.
 The velocity range in dimensional units would depend on the molecular parameters.

 The experimental feasibility of the proposed protocol can be discussed in the context of the molecular parameters used for the dataset represented by filled circles in Fig.~\ref{fig:vel_linear}.
 For these set of parameters, the pulling velocities explored in Fig.~\ref{fig:vel_linear} vary from $v=29.3\,\textrm{nm/s}\,(v^*=0.001)$ to $v=2.93\,\mu\textrm{m/s}\,(v^*=0.1)$.
 The molecule is stretched over a distance of $1\mu\textrm{m}$.
 The stiffness of this molecule is $H=1.657\times10^{-5}$ pN/nm.
 In order to operate in a regime where the dissipated work is independent of the trap strength, as discussed earlier, the stiffness of the trap must be at least a hundred times that of the molecule, which implies $H_{\textrm{trap,min}}=1.657\times10^{-3}$ pN/nm.

+In Table~\ref{exp_param}, based on a survey of the literature, the range of trap stiffnesses, pulling velocities, and stretching distances typically accessible by optical tweezers is given.
+Additionally, the position and force resolution limits of optical traps are inversely correlated: stiffer traps improve the spatial resolution but also introduce large fluctuations in the measured force.
+A rough estimate of these resolution limits may be obtained using the equipartition theorem, as explained in refs.~\citenum{Smith2007,Neuman2008}.
+Most commercial optical tweezer setups are equipped with filtering mechanisms that aid in improving the precision in the measurements, by reducing the resolution limits~\cite{Gupta2011}.
+A detailed discussion of the resolution offered by optical tweezers can be found in refs.~\citenum{Smith2007} and~\citenum{Neuman2008}.

-These values of $v$, $d$, and $H_{\textrm{trap,min}}$ lie well within the range of values explored experimentally, as discussed in greater detail in Sec.
-3E of the SI.
+From Table~\ref{exp_param}, it is clear that the values of $v$, $d$, and $H_{\textrm{trap,min}}$ for the representative case lie well within the range of values explored experimentally.